Patti Smith: Formation of the Patti Smith Group and breakthrough

 In June 1988, Smith released the album Dream of Life, which included the song "People Have the Power".
 Michael Stipe of R.E.M. and Allen Ginsberg, whom she had known since her early years in New York City, urged her return to live music and touring.
 She toured briefly with Bob Dylan in December 1995, which is chronicled in a book of photographs by Stipe.

-In 1996, Smith worked with her long-time colleagues to record Gone Again, featuring "About a Boy", a tribute to Kurt Cobain, the former lead singer of Nirvana who died by suicide in 1994.
+In 1996, Smith worked with her long-time band to record Gone Again, featuring "About a Boy", a tribute to Kurt Cobain, the former lead singer of Nirvana who died by suicide in 1994.
 The same year, she collaborated with Stipe on "E-Bow the Letter", a song on R.E.M.'s New Adventures in Hi-Fi, which she performed live with the band.
 After the release of Gone Again, Smith recorded two further albums, Peace and Noise in 1997, which included the single "1959" about China's invasion of Tibet, and Gung Ho in 2000, which included songs about Ho Chi Minh and Smith's late father.
 Smith was nominated for the Grammy Award for Best Female Rock Vocal Performance for two songs, "1959" and "Glitter in Their Eyes".

-A box set of Smith's work up to that time, The Patti Smith Masters. was released in 1996.
+The release of her comeback record was followed by publication of a box set of Smith's work remastered and packaged as The Patti Smith Masters.